AviatrixSystems/Docs/HowTos/transitvpc_workflow.rst

 Planning and Prerequisites
 ---------------------------

- 1. If you have not launched an Aviatrix Controller, start with `Aviatrix startup guide <http://docs.aviatrix.com/StartUpGuides/aviatrix-cloud-controller-startup-guide.html>`_
+ 1. If you have not launched an Aviatrix Controller, start with the `Aviatrix Startup Guide <http://docs.aviatrix.com/StartUpGuides/aviatrix-cloud-controller-startup-guide.html>`_
  #.
-Identify a VPC, call it Transit VPC, in a region where you want to launch the Transit GW (`additional details <./transit_spoke_aws_requirements.html>`__) We recommend you to use the information `here <https://docs.aviatrix.com/HowTos/create_vpc.html>`_ to create a Transit VPC.
+Identify a VPC/VNet, call it Transit VPC, in a region where you want to launch the Transit GW (`additional details <./transit_spoke_aws_requirements.html>`__) We recommend you to use the information `here <https://docs.aviatrix.com/HowTos/create_vpc.html>`_ to create a Transit VPC or VNet.
  #.
 Create a VGW or reuse an existing VGW.
-The VGW should not be attached to the Transit VPC if you plan to launch Transit GW in the same VPC.
-This VGW can be attached to a different VPC if this VPC CIDR is different from the Transit VPC where the Transit GW is launched or in a different region and account. (see `10Gbps Transit Network use case <http://docs.aviatrix.com/HowTos/transitvpc_designs.html#gbps-transit-vpc-design>`_).
+The VGW should not be attached to the Transit VPC/VNet if you plan to launch Transit GW in the same VPC/VNet.
+This VGW can be attached to a different VPC/VNet if this VPC/VNet CIDR is different from the Transit VPC/VNet where the Transit GW is launched or in a different region and account. (see `10Gbps Transit Network use case <http://docs.aviatrix.com/HowTos/transitvpc_designs.html#gbps-transit-vpc-design>`_).
 This VGW should be connected to on-prem either over Direct Connect or over the Internet.
  #.
 If this is your first time using Aviatrix, make sure you go through the Aviatrix Controller on-boarding process to create an Aviatrix account that corresponds to an IAM role.
 For instructions on how to launch an Aviatrix Controller, check out `this link. <http://docs.aviatrix.com/StartUpGuides/aviatrix-cloud-controller-startup-guide.html>`_

 .. tip::

-  Use the Aviatrix `"Create a VPC" <https://docs.aviatrix.com/HowTos/create_vpc.html>`_ tool with the option "Aviatrix Transit VPC" to create a transit VPC that has all infrastructure fully populated.
+  Use the Aviatrix `"Create a VPC" <https://docs.aviatrix.com/HowTos/create_vpc.html>`_ tool with the option "Aviatrix Transit VPC" to create a transit VPC/VNet that has all infrastructure fully populated.

-Login to the Aviatrix Controller
+Log in to the Aviatrix Controller
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Open a browser and navigate to https://<Controller Public IP address>/.
-Once authenticated, click on `Transit Network` in the left navigation bar.
+Once authenticated, click Multi-Cloud Transit > Setup in the left sidebar.

 Follow the steps below to set up a Transit Network.

-1. Launch a Transit Gateway
+1. Launch an Aviatrix Transit Gateway
 -------------------------------------------

-The Transit GW is the hub gateway, it serves to move traffic between a Spoke VPC and an on-prem network.
+The Transit GW is the hub gateway, it serves to move traffic between a Spoke VPC/VNet and an on-prem network.
-The Transit GW must be launched on a public subnet where its associated route table has a route 0.0.0.0/0 that points to AWS IGW.
+The Transit GW must be launched on a public subnet in AWS where its associated route table has a route 0.0.0.0/0 that points to AWS IGW.

 |TVPC2|